A Trupanion blog

 Between puppy-proofing your home or starting potty training, a new puppy owner is busy from day one.
 Naturally, one of the most important responsibilities of new puppy ownership is finding a veterinarian for your best friend.

 “I would recommend making an appointment with a veterinarian as soon as possible, even if it doesn’t appear your puppy is due for any vaccines.
 The veterinarian can then discuss their specific recommendations regarding diet, vaccine schedule, appropriate preventative care, recommended socialization, among many other things.
-It is also really important for the puppy to be examined right away to ensure that your puppy is as healthy as possible, and also starts getting them used to going to the vet!
+Also, it’s really important for the puppy to be examined right away to ensure that your puppy is as healthy as possible.
 Even a puppy with normal stool should have a fecal and a veterinarian and can discuss their recommendations regarding anti-parasitic therapy,” points out Wilde.

 Also, take into consideration the opportunity for food schedules for your puppy and the importance of interactive play.
 By introducing your puppy to a food schedule, they can get used to a routine for their day.
 “Consulting with your puppy’s veterinarian will provide recommendations for feeding.
 But in general, I prefer to feed puppies 2-3 times a day daily, sometimes more, depending on the nutritional needs specific to your puppy,” says Wilde.